Saturday, 13 September 2014

 Eventually, having borrowed ten Euros from my friends Josefa and António, I got through to my bank manager, who unblocked the card and informed me that very little now remained of the £200,000 for which I had sold my London flat five years before.

 I had been aware that I might soon run out of money during the long months in England.
-I tried every means of saving it, while simultaneously spending huge amounts on such projects as entertaining one of my friends to the opera in order to reciprocate her previous hospitality, giving my fifty-ninth birthday party in a raucous pub, and moving from one wildly expensive hotel room to the next.
+I tried every means of saving it, while simultaneously spending huge amounts on such projects as entertaining a friend to the opera in order to reciprocate her previous hospitality, giving my fifty-ninth birthday party in a raucous pub, and moving from one wildly expensive hotel room to the next.
 The knowledge of what trouble I was storing up for myself fuelled my growing hatred for my friends.

 But in the five days since the unblocking of my card, I have resumed normal life, am well relaxed in the sunshine, and am beginning to lay my plans.
 The obvious solution now is to sell my Portuguese house, the last of the three properties I have owned.
 A pity perhaps, but do I really care?
 There are seven trees in my back garden (and a eighth, dead one), and the jacaranda has never fully bloomed for me.
 But the lemon tree has spiced my drinks in winter, the oleanders have bloomed pink and white, and the red rose spread most wildly.
 And one of my trees is something like a peach tree, and if I am very careful and do not travel much more (although I plan a further, brief trip to England), I might still be here when the delicate pink buds appear in February.